-Flags and Wheels is the only indoor cart racing facility in Rapid City and the the unique mark of the individual artist, our contemporary Native art collection embodies the spirituality of the Lakota people and reveals the heart of this amazing culture.
+Flags and Wheels is the only indoor cart racing facility in Rapid City and the surrounding Black Hills area.
+F&W is housed in a huge 47,000 sq. foot building near downtown.
+We offer European style racing karts, Go Carts, the individual artist, our contemporary Native art collection embodies the spirituality of the Lakota people and reveals the heart of this amazing culture.
 Effortlessly blending the lessons of elders and the essence of the old ways with modern materials and individual expression, the artwork of these artists - whether Native or Non-Native - is celebrated for its visual beauty, as well as the artist's revival of time-honored traditions, mastery of technique, and dedication to tribal histories.
-Located on the corner 6th and Main Street in Downtown Rapid City.
+Located on the corner 6th and Main Street in Downtown